Samillion/ModernZ/README.md

 # show window on top button
 showontop=yes

-# if you pin the window, remove window border?
+# if you pin the window, keep window border?
-ontopnoborder=yes
+ontopborder=no

 # show screenshot button
-screenshotbutton=no
+showscreenshot=no
 ```

 ## Credits